RahulGIT24/DigiKaan/Readme.md

 2. Create a new `.env` file in server folder and add the environment variables as mentioned in `.env.sample` file

+3. Please create and `uploads` folder in root directory

-3. Run `npm run dev` to start the server
+4. Run `npm run dev` to start the server

 #### Frontend Setup